jolaya182/reactColorLister/README.md

 clone or fork this repo.
 in the "dis" folder to open the index.html file

-to run type the following
+to run type the following:

 npm install